Kinetic models of opinion-driven epidemic dynamics modulated by graphons: A simplification of the model

 \subsection{Trends to equilibrium}

-We conclude this section with an analysis of the asymptotic behavior of solutions to the compartmental kinetic model \eqref{eq:vectorial model simplified} assuming $\alpha=0$ in \eqref{eq:function beta_T}, $G \equiv 1$, and $D(w) = \sqrt{1-w^2}$.
-Recall that (see Subsection \ref{macro}) with this choice we can derive the macroscopic SIR-type system \eqref{eq:SIR}.
-Note also that the local equilibria \eqref{eq:local equilibria opinion FP-SIR} become in this case
+We conclude this section with an analysis of the asymptotic behavior of solutions to the compartmental kinetic model \eqref{eq:vectorial model simplified} assuming $\alpha=0,1$ in \eqref{eq:function beta_T}, $G \equiv 1$, and $D(w) = \sqrt{1-w^2}$.
+Additionally, we shall only consider initial distributions $f_J^\init$, $J \in \mathcal{C}$, that are independent of $x$, since in this case the quantity $m_{\tilde{P}}$ \eqref{eq:weighted density and mean} is conserved over time (recall that $\rho_{\tilde{P}}$ is always conserved over time), as proven in the following lemma.

-meaning that $c_J^\eq(t,x) = \rho_J(t) c_J(x)$, since the local incidence rate \eqref{eq:function beta_T} is now independent on $w$.
-Similarly, the global equilibria simplify to